-The LSSC Board based on the recommendations of the DOC must approve any deviation from the guidelines for teams.
+The Lander Strikers Soccer Club Board, based on the recommendations of the DOC, must approve any deviation from the guidelines for teams.

-PLAYER SELECTION CRITERIAIf there are more than enough players and coaches to form more than one team in an age group, the teams will be called the Strikers Green and White.
-Teams will be referred to as Lander Strikers followed by gender and designated birth year of the team. (i.e. Lander Strikers Boys 02/03-Green).
+If there are more than enough players and coaches to form more than one team in an age group, the teams will be called the Strikers Green and White.
+Teams will be referred to as Lander Strikers followed by gender and designated birth year of the team. (i.e. Lander Strikers Boys 02/03-Green)

-There may be times when players request or may need to play up an age division.
-LSSC Board realizes that any decision regarding a child playing up an age division should be based on what is best for the child and looked at on an individual case by case situation.
-None of us coach a sport, rather we coach a person, and thus every decision is an individual one.
+There may be times when players request to play up an age division.
+LSSC Board realizes that any decision regarding a child playing up an age division should be based on what is best for the child and looked at on an individual, case by case situation.
+None of us coach a sport, but rather we coach a person, and thus every decision is an individual one.

 Chronological Age: Actual age of the player